Coco and Ash

 • Heat a large pot over medium high heat and add in your olive oil and then your meat.

-• Season your meat with 1 tsp salt, and 1/2 tsp black pepper.
+• Season your meat with 1 teaspoon salt, and ½ teaspoon black pepper.

 • While your meat is browning, chop your onion, green pepper, and garlic.